-(d) The complaint form developed to report violations of this policy will include a provision for reporting a threat of suicide by a student.
-If a threat of suicide is reported, the principal or the principal's designee will inform the student's parent or guardian of the report in compliance with the Mobile County Public School System's Suicide/Homicide Protocol.
+The complaint form developed to report violations of this policy will include a provision for reporting a threat of suicide by a student.
+If a threat of suicide is reported, the principal or the principal's designee is authorized to inform the student's parent or guardian of the report unless at the discretion of the school principal or the principal's designee the apparent cause of the threat of suicide is child abuse or other significant harm from a parent or guardian.